 Fire/EMS: _____

+Police / Law Enforcement:

 Water and Sewer Assessment.

-Impact fees for the development of water and sewer infrastructure shall only be assessed directly on an applicant who desires to develop a particular parcel.
+Connection to Water and Sewer Infrastructure.
+Impact fees for the development of water and sewer infrastructure shall only be assessed directly on an applicant who desires to develop a particular parcel and said development will tie into the County’s existing water and/or sewer infrastructure.

+Cost of Infrastructure Installation.
 The cost of installing the new water and/or sewer infrastructure from the County’s existing infrastructure to the parcel in question shall be paid entirely by the applicant.
 This includes both the cost of the raw materials and the labor to install the infrastructure.

 Yearly Adjustment.
 Fees and assessments may be adjusted annually based on inflation and capital improvement costs.